How to Send a Package: Domestic

 • At a Self-Service Kiosk: The kiosk machine will walk you through the steps of weighing your package, paying for postage (using a credit, debit, or EBT card), printing the postage and attaching it to your package, and placing it in the drop-off bin.

 • Using stamps: You can use any combination of stamps or printed postage that adds up to your total postage price.
 (You might need a lot of stamps, unless you’re using higher-value stamps.)
-You can buy stamps at a Post Office Counter or Approved Postal Providers like grocery and drug stores.
+You can buy stamps at a Post Office Counter or National Retailers like grocery and drug stores.
 You can also shop online for all stamps at The Postal Store®.

 • Use Click-N-Ship service: You can pay online for Priority Mail and Priority Mail Express postage (and when you use enhanced Click-N-Ship service, you can buy Priority Mail, Priority Mail Express, and USPS Ground Advantage postage at lower Commercial Rates); then, you can: